fluencelabs/docs/docs/aqua-book/language/modularity.md

 ## Exporting to the host language with `export`

-While it's useful to split the code into several functions into different files, it's not always a good idea to compile everything into the host language.

-Another problem is libraries distribution.
-If a developer wants to deliver an Aqua library, she often needs to provide it in the compiled form as well.
+Inside Aqua language code modularity is achieved with [`declares`](#specifying-what-is-declared-by-the-module-with-declares), [`import`](#with-import) and [`use`](#with-use).
+However, what should be exported to the host language depends on the particular use case of aqua code and has nothing to do with code management inside Aqua.
+This is why exporting to the host language is a separate concept inside Aqua.

 It is possible to specify what should be exported to the host language with `export`.
 Exporting symbols that were imported from other modules is allowed.
-There could be several `export`s in the file and they are all merged into one.
+There could be several `export`s in a file and they are all merged into one.

 ```aqua
 aqua Lib